Legislation Details

 APPLICANT: JATINKUMAR PATEL

-SPECIAL USE REQUEST: To operate a package store in the Community Retail Commercial District (CRC), per Table 2-3 which require package stores in CRC to have special use approval.
+SPECIAL USE REQUEST: To operate a package store in the Community Retail Commercial District (CRC), per UDC Table 2-3 which require package stores in CRC to have special use approval.

 LOCATION: 4093 Marietta St SW Ste C